tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

   {{?I-D.hu-ipsecme-pqt-hybrid-auth}} for IPsec/IKEv2, and
   {{?I-D.prabel-jose-pq-composite-sigs}} for JOSE/COSE.

-* Long-term: PQ-only certificates are the final goal, once PQ algorithms are well-established, trust anchors have been updated, HSMs and devices support PQ operations, and traditional algorithms are fully retired.
+* Long-term: PQC-only certificates are the final goal, once PQ algorithms are well-established, trust anchors have been updated, HSMs and devices support PQC operations, and traditional algorithms are fully retired.
 Work to enable PQC signatures is already underway in JOSE/COSE {{!I-D.ietf-cose-dilithium}}, TLS {{!I-D.ietf-tls-mldsa}}, and IPsec {{!I-D.ietf-ipsecme-ikev2-pqc-auth}}.

-# Use of SLH-DSA in PQ-Only Deployments
+# Use of SLH-DSA in PQC-Only Deployments

 SLH-DSA does not introduce any new hardness assumptions beyond those inherent to its underlying hash functions.
 It builds upon established cryptographic